andreww/fox/DoX/FoX_sax.md

 An attribute dictionary is essentially a set of key:value pairs - where the key is the attributes name, and the value is its value.
 (In fact, when considering namespaces, it is more complex than this, but that can largely be ignored.)

-Full details of all the dictionary-manipulation routines are given elsewhere (link), but here we shall show the most common.
+Full details of all the dictionary-manipulation routines are given in AttributeDictionaries(|AttributeDictionaries|), but here we shall show the most common.

 * `len(dictionary)` - returns the number of entries in the dictionary (the number of attributes declared)